nasang/nasang.github.io/_posts/cs61b/2024-11-09-CS61B-Notes-3-Algorithms.md

 ## 23. Shortest Paths
 ### Introduction
 BFS would NOT be a good choice for a google maps style navigation application.
-BFS returns path with shortest <u>number of edges</u>, not necessarily the shortest path.
+BFS returns path with shortest <u class="under_mark">number of edges</u>, not necessarily the shortest path.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">